idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 ## Writing credentials.

 In order to write a credential to idOS, the issuer needs to obtain permission from the user.
-This can be done in two ways: either through a permissioned approach or by using a write grant.
+This can be done in two ways: using Write Grants, or using Permissioned Credential Creation.
 Below are the two methods for writing credentials.

 #### Using Write Grant
 The first method involves getting permission from the user via a Write Grant.
 This grants the issuer the ability to write to the user’s profile.
 To do this, you must first create a Write Grant using the idOS SDK.